coder/websocket/README.md

 ## Features

+- HTTP/2 over WebSocket's support
 - Full support of the WebSocket protocol
 - Only depends on the stdlib
 - Simple to use because of the minimal API
 - Uses the context package for cancellation
 - Uses net/http's Client to do WebSocket dials
 - Compression of text frames larger than 1024 bytes by default
-- Highly optimized
+- Highly optimized where it matters
-- API will transparently work with WebSockets over HTTP/2
 - WASM support

 ## Example